You are currently viewing English Phrases Starting with ‘I’

 Origin:

-This idiom is believed to have emerged in the 19th century as a way of advising people to accept situations when they can’t change them.
+This phrase is believed to have emerged in the 19th century as a way of advising people to accept situations when they can’t change them.

 Meaning: